hapijs/joi/README.md

 * relationships are defined in an additive fashion
     * "X.join(Y), Y.join(Z)" is the same as requiring all three to be present: "X AND Y AND Z"
     * Likewise "X.xor(Y), Y.xor(Z)" => requires that only one of three be present: "X XOR Y XOR Z"
-* .regex may or may not override other string-related constraints (.alphanum, .min, .max) ** constraints are evaluated in order
+* .regex/.xregex may or may not override other string-related constraints (.alphanum, .min, .max) ** constraints are evaluated in order
 * order of chained functions matter
     ** ".min(0).max(100).min(1)" sets the min to 1, overwriting the result of the first min call